peter-mach/react-navigation-is-focused-hoc/README.md

   }
 }

-// second argument is the route name specified during StackNavigator initialization.
+// second argument is optional and is for defining your initial route
-// third argument is optional and is for defining your initial route
+// ie: export default withNavigationFocus(MyScreenView, true)
-// ie: export default withNavigationFocus(MyScreenView, 'MyScreenView', true) export default withNavigationFocus(MyScreenView, 'MyScreenView')
+export default withNavigationFocus(MyScreenView)
 ```